codingcatgirl/choo/docs/transit/start.rst

 Also, **Location** and **Platform** are subclasses of **AbstractLocation** which describes anything that has a static position.

-Those models are called **Searchables** because you can search for them with transit.
+Those models are called **Searchables** because you can search for them with choo.
 You can...

-* provide an instance of them. transit will try to retrieve it and return a more complete version of it to you
+* provide an instance of them. choo will try to retrieve it and return a more complete version of it to you
-* use their ``Request`` submodel to specify what you are looking. transit will use the ``Result`` submodel to give you the search results.
+* use their ``Request`` submodel to specify what you are looking. choo will use the ``Result`` submodel to give you the search results.

-Some other Models that are part of transit but can not be searched for:
+Some other Models that are part of choo but can not be searched for:

 **Way**
     A path between two AbstractLocation objects.